jhburns/3GCI/Documentation/Blog.md

 # Blog
 Welcome to the blog section which will detail mostly how to make a new post.

+## Getting Started
-To make an empty blog, do ```yarn run new [title].md```, then navigate to */content* and edit it.
+To make an empty blog, do ```yarn run new /blog/[title].md```, then navigate to */content* and edit it.
 Don't forget to add and commit it!

-## Getting Started

-1. Make a new file in *./content/blog*.
-It should be in filename *[name].md* where the name is what the url link should be
-1. Add the header to the file in this format:
+That will create the default header using the same title as the filename, but with no other data or content.
+Change the 'slug' attribute and the blog is now up at url.com/blog/[filename/slug].

 ```
     +++
     title = "Will show at the top"